 Hemp (also known as industrial hemp) is a very strong and fibrous member of the cannabis family.
 It generally contains high levels of CBD and very little THC (<0.3% if it’s grown and cultivated properly), which is why it’s so popular amongst casual cannabis users.
 There’s no “high” associated with consuming hemp or hemp-derived products.
 It’s also legal in many countries due to its low THC content.

-Though its rise to fame is directly correlated with the mainstream success of CBD, it has actually been used for thousands of years to make clothes, rope, paper, shoes, insulation, and biofuel.
+Though its rise to fame is associated with CBD’s mainstream commercial success, it has actually been used for thousands of years to make clothes, rope, paper, shoes, insulation, and biofuel.

-Whenever anyone says they’re “high”, it generally means the marijuana (or, rather, THC) has entered your body (specifically binding to cannabinoid receptor 1) and you’ve hit peak intoxication.
+Whenever anyone says they’re “high,” it generally means the marijuana (or, rather, THC) has entered your body (specifically binding to cannabinoid receptor 1), and you’ve hit peak intoxication.
 Side-effects are known to include increased heart rate, memory loss, reduced inhibitions, and impaired thinking.
-This is very different from being stoned, which induces a dopey and/or sleepy experience — almost as if the mind and body are low on energy.
+This is considered different from being stoned, which induces a dopey and/or sleepy experience — almost as if the mind and body are low on energy.

 Indica cannabis strains are native to countries such as India, Pakistan, Turkey, and Afghanistan — in other words, they’ve grown in (and adapted to) harsher climates than you’d find in, say, Italy, Canada, or the United States.
 Indica strains are usually more sedating than Sativa strains.